xuleimath/website/docs/tutorial-examples/battleship_rust_tutorial.md

     %% John-->>-Alice: I feel great!
 ```

-The main source for the host program that runs the game is located in [`src/lib.rs`](https://github.com/risc0/risc0/blob/battleship-tutorial/examples/rust/battleship/src/lib.rs).
-Each instance is built around a core `Battleship` [`src/lib.rs:34`](https://github.com/risc0/risc0/blob/battleship-tutorial/examples/rust/battleship/src/lib.rs#L34) struct that holds the local game state and a `Digest` of the opponent's game state.
+The source for the host program that runs the game is located in [`core/tests/integration_test.rs`](https://github.com/risc0/battleship-example/blob/main/core/tests/integration_test.rs).
+Each instance is built around a core `Battleship` [`core/tests/integration_test.rs:41`](https://github.com/risc0/battleship-example/blob/main/core/tests/integration_test.rs#L41) struct that holds the local game state and a `Digest` of the opponent's game state.

 ```
 pub struct Battleship {